Tohidkhan6332/TOHID_TG-BOT/README.md

 ![Logo](https://github.com/Tohidkhan6332/TOHID_TG-BOT/raw/main/components/image/thumbnail.jpg)

-**Izumii Bot** is a versatile Telegram bot built with the **Telegraf** framework for Telegram integration.
+**Tohid khan Bot** is a versatile Telegram bot built with the **Telegraf** framework for Telegram integration.
 This bot offers a wide range of features including AI, multimedia support, and custom plugin handling.
 Created by **Mr Tohid**, it is designed to be a powerful tool for automation and interactive.

 ## Features
 - **AI Chat**: The bot supports intelligent conversations with the help of AI.